WhackoJacko/Jetee/docs/index.rst

 Defining current configuration
 ******************************
-To help your application orient in which configuration it is running, Jetee injects environment variable containing the name of the current configuration, for each process as well as for the SSH session.
+To help your application to define in which configuration it is running, Jetee injects environment variable containing the name of the current configuration, for each process as well as for the SSH session.
 For DjangoProject this variable is called ``DJANGO_CONFIGURATION``, for PythonProject  - ``CONFIGURATION``.
 See django-configurations_ app to learn how to use this type of flag effectively.